UCLA-Rocket-Project/OLD-Ares2022-2023/Arduino/README.md

 This folder includes all ino files related to the operation of ground system Arduino boards.

 ### libraries.zip
 This zip file includes all libraries needed for compiling the ino files within the sub-directories of this directory.
+Please refer to [this link](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries) on details about the installation of Arduino libraries.